Support-Ukraine-Love/web/content/refugee/index.md

 Your input is valuable and appreciated!

-This resource doc was created and is being maintained by members of several experienced disaster response teams and individuals, working in collaboration. #Teamwork 🕊

-You're welcome to join our Facebook Group, **['Ukraine Resources, Information & Relief'](https://www.facebook.com/groups/ukraineresourcesinformationandrelief/?ref=share)** or DHOU's **[Discord Chat](https://t.co/QNV6NYVDln)**.
+You're welcome to join our Facebook Group, **['Ukraine Resources, Information & Relief'](https://www.facebook.com/groups/ukraineresourcesinformationandrelief/?ref=share)**.